Frenchboro (Long Island)

 Docking, Anchorages, or Moorings

 A large ferry dock to port on entering the outer harbor opposite Harbor Island connects visitors, local high school students and residents with Bass Harbor on Mt.
 Desert.
 There are mooring balls just outside and just past the working pier but no public landing or dinghy access to shore is close at hand.
 This is a fishing and lobstering harbor and the workboats are lined up along two-thirds of the port-side inner harbor.
 A single waving line of a dozen or so oddly mismatched mooring balls are to starboard where you might find an empty ball and tether your line for the night.
 These odd ducklings are often open.
-In the past, Lunt and Lunt, who own the floating dock and the small restaurant, would be glad to rent these moorings to transients; we’re checking on that for 2023.
-The Dockside Deli will be open July 4 to Labor Day.
-It seems that it is customary to pick up an empty mooring, make yourself at home, and wait for guidance.
+If you pick up one of them, go to Lunt’s dock and scan the QR code in the window to pay $50 for the rental.
+The Dockside Deli is closed this year due to storm damage making the pier unstable.

 Anchoring in good mud beyond the moorings under the shadow of Harbor Island is often acceptable in settled weather.
 Always be mindful of the strong current swirling into the anchorage around Harbor Island, which often displays an unnatural tidal chop and small whirlpools during tidal changes.
 It is advised to stand ready to relocate further inside the harbor if conditions warrant.